Rescued Animal Conservation

 When is the best time to come?

 Lilongwe has a temperate climate for Africa.
 Wet season is from November/December to February/March, but it is actually very pleasant as rains last only an hour or so in the afternoons and make the country lush and green!
-Temperatures reach around 32 degrees in the hot months of October and November, and the coolest month is July, at around 25 degrees, but still bright and sunny.
+Temperatures reach around 32oC in the hot months of October and November, and the coolest month is July, at around 25 oC, but still bright and sunny.

 Do I get some time off?